Program overview

 Program Overview

 Humber’s Media Communications diploma program is tailored to meet the evolving demands of the communications industry.
-This program equips students with a diverse set of marketable skills, including graphic and motion design, photography, video production, web design, UI/UX, strategic media writing, social media marketing, and digital content creation.
-Graduates emerge as effective transmedia storytellers, capable of capturing professional content in various environments, designing and editing websites, and producing corporate media.
-The curriculum is developed with industry input, ensuring that students learn the latest trends and methods from experienced professionals.
-Additionally, students benefit from hands-on experience in state-of-the-art labs and studios, preparing them for a successful career in the dynamic field of media communications.
+This program equips students with a diverse skill set that includes graphic and motion design, photography, video production, web design, UI/UX, strategic media writing, social media marketing, and digital content creation.
+Graduates emerge as effective transmedia storytellers, capable of capturing professional content in various environments and designing impactful communications across multiple platforms.
+The curriculum is developed with industry input, ensuring that students learn the latest trends and techniques from experienced professionals.
+With access to state-of-the-art labs and studios, students are well-prepared to enter the competitive field of media communications.

 Program Structure